You are eligible to apply for DACA if you:

-To apply for DACA, you will need to collect documents proving that you meet each of the requirements listed above.
-Usually the most time consuming part of the process is collecting documentation proving that you have been in the U.S. continuously since June 15, 2007.
-Your attorney can help you figure out which documents you need to submit with your application, but getting your school records from 2007 to now is a good start.
-The next step is to complete the DACA application forms and send them to Immigration with the application fee and two passport photos.
+The first step is to obtain a copy of your previous DACA application forms and send them to Immigration with the application fee and two passport photos.
 Shortly after submitting your application, you will receive a receipt notice and then a notice to attend a biometrics appointment, at which Immigration will take your fingerprints and photograph.
 Within about six months after submitting your application, you should receive a response.

 Sometimes, before receiving a final answer, Immigration will send a “Request for Evidence” (“RFE”), asking you to send in additional evidence to show that you qualify for DACA.